Digital Inclusion and Accessibility in Learning Disability Services: Reducing Inequality and Enabling Meaningful Access

 Support approach: Multiple communication options are offered based on preference.

-Day-to-day delivery detail: Families choose how they receive updates (digital, phone, written).
-Staff record preferences and review them regularly.
-Digital updates use clear language and avoid jargon.
+Day-to-day delivery detail: Families choose how they receive updates (digital, phone or written).
+Preferences are recorded and reviewed regularly.
+Digital updates use clear, accessible language.

-How effectiveness is evidenced: Improved family engagement, fewer complaints about communication, and clearer records of consent and preferences.
+How effectiveness is evidenced: Improved family engagement, fewer communication complaints and clearer records of consent and preferences.

 Commissioner expectation

-Commissioner expectation: Digital enablement improves access and participation equitably, with evidence that services actively address exclusion and adjust approaches based on individual need.
+Commissioner expectation: Digital enablement improves access and participation equitably, with evidence that services actively reduce exclusion and adapt approaches based on individual need.

 Regulator / Inspector expectation